Bonelab/bonelab-website/_members/michael-hofmann.md

 links:
 ---

-Michael was a Visiting Masters Student at the Bone Imaging Lab in 2006-2007 from the ETH Zürich (Switzerland).
+Michael was a Visiting Master’s Student at the Bone Imaging Lab in 2006-2007 from the ETH Zürich (Switzerland).